exploreshaifali/aws_s3_video_compress/README.md

 ##How it works?
   1. User upload video and provide specifications to compress it.
   1. Uncompressed video get saved on S3.
-  1. At the same time it also on server disk.
+  1. At the same time it also get save on server disk.
   1. After that a task(that contain specification given by user, video name and primary key of above stored object) is send to queue(amqp) to compress video .
+  1. Video gets compress using ffmpeg library.
-  1. Lastly compressed video gets saved on S3 and same object is updated in databse.
+  1. Lastly compressed video gets saved on S3 and same object is updated in database.

 ##Setup for developers
 --------------------